 OrbitRemit has a cult-like following in the market for good reason.
-It combines excellent rates and low fees to provide an excellent customer experience.
+It combines competitive rates and low fees to provide a very good customer experience.

 |Transfer speed:||1-3 days|